Short answer: Aamu.app is an all-in-one productivity tool

 • Email, Helpdesk, and Live chat for customer communication.

-• Video meetings and chat for discussion and decisions.
+• Video meetings and chat for discussion, transcription, notes, and decisions.

 • Newsletters for publishing to an audience.